shawn-yang-google/mcp-server-hosting-cli/PRD.md

 - The service must be able to deploy this Docker image as a new, unique Google Cloud Run service.
 - Each user server should run as an isolated Cloud Run service.

+#### FR-5: CLI Interface
+- The CLI must support all actions defined in the User Stories (list tools, create server, deploy, get config, list servers, delete server).
+- The CLI will interact with the backend API of the MCP Hosting Service.

+### Non-Functional Requirements

-#### FR-5: Credential Management for Tools (Backend)
+#### FR-1: Credential Management for Tools (Backend)
 - The service must provide a mechanism for users to supply credentials/tokens needed by tools (e.g., API keys, OAuth tokens).
 - These credentials must be securely stored (e.g., using GCP Secret Manager) and made available to the corresponding Cloud Run service environment.
 - *MVP Simplification:* Initially, this might rely on users manually providing tokens that are then configured as environment variables for the Cloud Run service.

-#### FR-6: CLI Interface
-- The CLI must support all actions defined in the User Stories (list tools, create server, deploy, get config, list servers, delete server).
-- The CLI will interact with the backend API of the MCP Hosting Service.

-### Non-Functional Requirements

-#### NFR-3: Reliability
+#### NFR-2: Reliability
 - The deployed MCP servers should be reliable.
 Cloud Run provides good uptime.
 - The hosting service itself should be reliable.

-#### NFR-4: Maintainability
+#### NFR-3: Maintainability
 - The codebase for the backend service and tool implementations should be well-structured and maintainable.

-#### NFR-5: Usability (CLI)
+#### NFR-4: Usability (CLI)
 - The CLI should be intuitive and provide clear feedback to the user.

 ## Technical Approach (High-Level)